erothman1/weather-dashboard/README.md

 ## Usage

 To use this application, type in a city comma country-code such as "Austin, US" or "New York, US".
-Once the that is typed in, press search and the current weather and five-day forecast will come up!
+Once that is typed in, press search and the current weather and five-day forecast will come up!
 You're search history will come up as buttons that you can click as well.

 [This is the link to the completed application](https://erothman1.github.io/weather-dashboard/)